 Agreeably, Zweig begins in doubtful wonder.
 He offers a regretful sigh to the innocence of the past, the naiveté that claimed even the greatest of men.
 He forgives and aches.
 “I cannot help smiling.
 How Lilliputian all those anxieties were, how serene that time!
 The generation of my parents and grandparents was better off, they lived their lives from one end to the other quietly in a straight, clear line,” he writes as he remembers the time of antecedents to the greatest horror in world history, a time of great empires and small worries, embodied best in his birthplace – the now-ancient Austro-Hungarian empire.

-But his own life took many turns, swivelling and undulating along its many vicissitudes.
+But his own life took many turns, swiveling and undulating along its many vicissitudes.
 “I have risen and fallen so often, that I sometimes feel as if I had lived not just one but several completely different lives.”

-Akin to his life, the pages of this book are separated into distinct chapters of themes and colours.
+Akin to his life, the pages of this book are separated into distinct chapters of themes and colors.
 They reflect different times, worries, and troubles; being almost separate lives entirely.
 And those pages, full of anxiousness and incomprehensible tension, ring familiar with the present day.

 In the early chapters of the book, Zweig writes nostalgically, remembering a beloved continent drunk with the force of enlightenment, lulled into a dream of steady and approaching prosperity.
 He described a period where wealth grew perpetually and uninterruptedly.
 It was a period of unprecedented cultural and political stability, along with progress so ardent it was praised as unstoppable.